Would you like to view this website in another language?

 how many hours, full time workers, better work life balance

-This article will explore the benefits and disadvantages of hiring part-time employees part-time work, how it works, the types of part-time employment available, and where to start as a job seeker.
+This article explores the benefits and disadvantages of hiring part-time employees, how part-time work functions, common types of part-time jobs, and where to start as a job seeker.

 Part-time job definition

-A part-time job definition is a type of employment where an employee works for fewer hours a week than a full-time employee.
-Part-time employees are commonly referred to as part-timers and usually work between 20-30 hours per week.
+A part-time job is a type of employment where an employee works fewer hours per week than a full-time employee.
+Many employers treat part-time as roughly 20–30 hours per week, but there is no single universal legal definition.

 • Flexibility in scheduling